 earned and expenses are recognized when liabilities are incurred, regardless of the timing of related cash flows.
-Member and employer contributions are recognized as revenue, when due, in the period in which employees' services are performed pursuant to the City of Richmond Code.
+Member and employer contributions are recognized as revenue, when due, in the period in which employees' services are performed pursuant to the Code.

 Investment income is recognized when earned by the plan.
-Benefits and refunds are recognized when due and payable in accordance with the City Code.
+Benefits and refunds are recognized when due and payable in accordance with the Code.